mredidy/MerchNet/README.md

 - Create a project in Google Cloud Console.
 - Enable Google Sheets API and download your `credentials.json` file.
 - Replace `SERVICE_ACCOUNT_FILE` in the `config.py` with the path to your credentials file.

+### 4. Set Up Etherscan API Key

+Sign up for an Etherscan account and obtain your API key.
+Replace `ETHERSCAN_API_KEY` in the `config.py` with your API key.

+### 5. Run the Application

+Execute the script to start fetching and logging PYUSD transactions:

+python merchnet.py